hHolyMolly/next-template/src/services/storage/README.md

-# Storage: LocalStorage & Cookie
+# Storage: LocalStorage, SessionStorage & Cookie

-> Type-safe wrappers for browser storage mechanisms: `localStorage`, `cookie`, and more.
+> Type-safe wrappers for browser storage mechanisms: `localStorage`, `sessionStorage`, `cookie`, and more.

 This module provides **reusable, consistent, and safe functions** to work with client-side storage.
-Currently, it supports `LocalStorage` and `Cookie`, but it can be extended to other storage mechanisms (e.g., sessionStorage, IndexedDB) in the future.
+Currently, it supports `LocalStorage`, `SessionStorage`, and `Cookie`, but it can be extended to other storage mechanisms (e.g., IndexedDB) in the future.

 ---